Fullchee/learning-linux/mac/mac-manual-install.md

 - Keyboard
    - Disable control left, control right (just use trackpad, inhibits actions on a VM)
       - Go to System Preferences > Keyboard > Shortcuts > Mission Control and change the settings for "Move left a space" and "Move right a space" or disable them completely.
+   - Change the "Close" (Cmd - W) shortcut for Microsoft Remote Desktop
 - Users & Groups -> `Login Items`
 - Trackpad
    - Point & Click